bear-rsg/human-ai-interaction/django/README.md

-# Human AI Interaction - Django Project
+# Human-AI Interaction - Django Project

 This document is primarily designed for technical staff working on the development of the project (e.g. software engineers and system admins).